estieisa/c_teen/README.md

 Client-Side Firebase Setup:

 1. Initialize Firebase in your app.
 You'll find the Firebase configuration object in your Firebase project settings (Project settings > General > Your apps > Firebase SDK snippet > Config).
-Store this configuration object in your client application's .env file in the client/my-app folder. for safe and secure access.
+Store this configuration object in your client application's .env file in the client folder. for safe and secure access.
 Use the following format in your .env file: REACT_APP_FIREBASE_CONFIG=<your-firebase-config-object>
 Replace <your-firebase-config-object> with the actual configuration object you copied.
 In one line and in JSON string - {"apiKey": "your-api-key", "authDomain": "your-project.firebaseapp.com", ...}